Fathered

 note … posts are continually being edited over time.
 Copyright © 2023 C.G.

 Garant.
 All Rights Reserved.
 (Fair use notice.)
-AI usage is prohibited.
 You are invited to visit https://designmetaphysics.blogspot.com/ and https://sagariandesignnetwork.blogspot.com/

 No comments: